-The AAFP supports the assertion that physicians need to know how to identify and address social determinants of health to successfully promote good health outcomes for individuals and populations.
-The results of an AAFP member survey indicate that while 85% of surveyed physicians state they believe social needs are directly related to worse health, 80% are not confident in their capacity to address their patient’s social needs.
-In response to this stated need and to a 2016 AAFP Congress of Delegates resolution, the AAFP formed the Center for Diversity and Health Equity to address social determinants of health with The EveryONE Project.
+The results of an AAFP member survey indicate that while 85% of surveyed physicians believe social needs are directly related to poor health, 80% are not confident in their ability to address their patients' social needs.
+In response to this need and a AAFP Congress of Delegates resolution, the AAFP formed the Center for Diversity and Health Equity to address social determinants of health with The EveryONE Project.

 The EveryONE Project aims to address social determinants of health by:

 AAFP has a long history of supporting health equity and reducing health disparities in patient care.
 But we can’t achieve our goal of health equity in family medicine without also recognizing and making efforts to address racial equity as a root cause.
 There's still work to do.

 During important observances like Black History Month, Women's History Month, Asian American Pacific Islander Month and National Minority Health Month, we want to honor our diverse family physicians, medical students and AAFP staff, and their contributions to the Academy, the family medicine specialty and the practice of healing.

 This observance – which addresses the health needs of African Americans, Hispanics, Asians, Native Americans and other minorities – provided an opportunity to elevate AAFP member voices and discuss issues that negatively impact patient health.

 Learn more on the National Minority Health Month webpage.

 Women's History Month